TomFrisenda/Tenable-IO-Automation/README.md

 # Tenable-IO-
-Migrate IO scans from Tgroups to tags using pytenable API.
+A template to Migrate IO scans from Tgroups to tags using pytenable API.
+Should be tested before run.